 - Step your left foot back about 3 feet.
-Square your hips so that they both point forward.
+Square your hips so they both point forward.

 - Keep your right toes pointing forward and turn your left toes out to the side.
-Depending on your hip flexibility, you may get the left toes between a 45- and 90-degree angle.
+Depending on your hip flexibility, you may get the left toes between a 45- and a 90-degree angle.

 - Bend your right knee as you reach your arms up toward the ceiling.
 You may need to lengthen your stance if your front knee goes over your front toes or you feel any discomfort.